TiagoAraujoDev/API_Focus/README.md

 <h3 id="objetivo">🎯 Goals</h3>

-- Getting better at programming in the only way that works... by practicing
+- To build this API I used the S.O.L.I.D principles and clean code.
-- Manage user creation and login, with jwt authentication.
+- All the authentication is made with JWT and refresh-token strategy.
+First I made a authentication endpoint that receives the email and password in the request and respond with user's information, an access token and a refresh-token, but the refresh-token is sent in a httpOnly cookie for more security.
+In all the requests a middleware intercepts and verify the access token and after a successful verification the request go on.
+When the refresh-token expires there's a endpoint "/refresh-token" that send back a new access token.
-- Manage Tasks creation, modification in status, modification in content, deletion and listing.
+- To manage and persist Tasks creation, modification in status, modification in content, deletion and listing I used PostgreSQL and TypeORM

 <h3 id="tecnologias">🛠 technologies</h3>

 The following tools were used in building the project: